When it comes time to execute a planning run in SAP Materials Management (SAP MM), you have two options: total planning or single-item planning.

 The final table lists the transactions for planning executing for individual materials—single items—in multilevel or single-level mode.

 There are many influencing factors that drive planning behavior in SAP MM, from configuration to master data, from consumption-based planning and forecasting through SAP standard and flexible planning.
-We hope this blog helps you fit the pieces together for executing a planning run.
+We hope this blog post helps you fit the pieces together for executing a planning run.

 Editor’s note: This post has been adapted from a section of the book Procurement with SAP MM: Business User Guide by Matt Chudy and Luis Castedo.